 I feel stupidly lucky to have been able to combine my passions (music, travel and writing) into a career.
 I’m very grateful for that.
 I’ve taught myself photography, too – and now my images often accompany my work in both print and online.

 More about Travel Butterfly…

 Seeing as travel had given me so much, I decided I wanted to do something positive with my ability to travel.
 The phrase “Be the change you want to see,” is something I truly believe in.

 Seeing first-hand how communities and wildlife are being taken advantage of, just to make the ‘tourist buck’ brought it all home.
-Witnessing first-hand how our human presence effects nature and the environment, has shocked me to my core.
-When we book holidays, buy a tour or even when we buy certain products in the supermarket, we are not shown how those experiences come about, or where those items come from.
+Witnessing first-hand how our human presence affects nature and the environment, has shocked me to my core.
+When we book holidays, a tour or even when we buy certain products in the supermarket, we are not shown how those experiences come about, or where those items come from.
 Everything has a story, and sometimes, it’s not a very nice one.
 We really should be aware of this.